-Patients who suffer from chronic low back and neck pain and who have not responded to common pain management interventions such as medications and physical therapy may be candidates for radiofrequency lesioning.
+Patients who suffer from chronic low back pain and neck pain and who have not responded to common pain management interventions such as medications and physical therapy may be candidates for radiofrequency lesioning.

 Radiofrequency lesioning (RFL) is a procedure that uses electrical impulses to interrupt nerve conduction.
 RFL is most commonly used on the facet joint nerves, sacroiliac joint nerves and peripheral nerves.
 An advantage of RFL is that it allows for the interruption of pain signals for an extended period of time.
 Generally, a patient can expect pain relief for 6 to 9 months.